-This tipping mechanism describes a system's response to an environmental change associated with a particular trend.
-It differs from those discussed so far by three essential points: (1) In this mechanism, the relationship between the time scales timescales of the physical, chemical, and/or biological processes in the system under consideration, i.e., the intrinsic time scales and time scale timescales and timescale or rate of the trend of environmental changes plays a decisive role.
-(2) This mechanism does not necessarily require the existence of alternative stable states.
+Rate-induced tipping: This tipping mechanism describes a system's response to an environmental change associated with a particular trend.
+It differs from those discussed so far by three essential points: (1) In this mechanism, the relationship between the time scales of the physical, chemical, and/or biological processes in the system under consideration, i.e., the intrinsic time scales and time scale or rate of the trend of environmental changes plays a decisive role.
+(2) This mechanism does not

+- 195 necessarily require the existence of alternative stable states.
 (3) The critical threshold value is not determined by a specific environmental parameter itself, but by the rate of its change, which is, of course, strictly speaking, also a parameter of the system, but a very particular one.
 In other words, the speed at which environmental changes occur is crucial.
 Additionally, it is important to note that this tipping phenomenon is associated with the dynamics in a non-autonomous system.
-For a thorough mathematical description, we refer to the seminal papers by Ashwin et al. (Ashwin et al., 2012, 2017) and Wieczorek et al. (Wieczorek et al., 2011).
+For a thorough mathematical description, we refer to the seminal papers by Ashwin et al. (Ashwin et al., 2012, 2017) and Wieczorek et al. - 200 (Wieczorek et al., 2011).

-One Since all aforementioned tipping mechanisms are related to the coexistence of alternative states, rate-induced tipping can also occur when there is only one stable state present and the system is characterized by different timescales (slow-fast system).
-The dynamics of such systems can be described by so-called critical manifolds in case of a perfect timescale separation or slow manifolds, when the timescale separation is finite.
-In case of a complex structure of the critical manifolds, for instance when these critical manifolds have stable and unstable parts which meet in a fold, then a rate-induced crossing of this fold can make the trajectory visit very different parts of the state space far away from the original stable state and perhaps even dangerous for the system (for a more mathematical description including the conditions under which this transition occurs see (Wieczorek et al., 2011).
-This mechanism of rate-induced critical transitions is illustrated in Fig. 3d, where the whole stability landscape is moved at a certain rate.
-Suppose that the stability landscape in Fig. 3d is pulled with a certain rate towards the rightobserver.
+One mechanism of rate-induced critical transitions is illustrated in Fig. 3d,e where the whole stability landscape is moved at a certain rate.
+Suppose that the stability landscape in Fig. 3d is pulled with a certain rate towards the right.
 Consequently, the ball will no longer be located in the minimum of the valley but will be displaced to the left.
 The restoring forces will start acting, and the ball begins to "roll" to catch the moving minimum.
-If the pulling rate is slow. then the stable state (ball) follows, or we say it tracks the minimum of the stability landscape.
-By contrast, in Fig. 3e, the rate of "pulling away" the stability landscape is much faster or comparable with the time scale timescale of the restoring forces.
+If the pulling rate is slow, then the stable state (ball) follows, or we say it tracks the minimum of the stability landscape.
+By contrast, in Fig. 3e, the rate of "pulling away" the stability landscape is much faster or comparable with the time scale of the restoring forces.
 In this case, the ball lands in a completely different region in state space, leaving the minimum's proximity and leading to qualitatively different dynamics.
 This large excursion in state space corresponds to rate-induced tipping since the system visits very different parts of the state space with qualitatively different behavior.
 If the change in the environmental conditions stops, this visit to a different state will be transient and, finally, the system returns to the stable quasi-stationary state, which has moved.
-This transient dynamics could lead to qualitatively different states, like population collapse in predator-prey systems (Vanselow et al., 2019) or population outbreaks (Vanselow et al., 2022b).
-The second mechanism of rate-induced transitions occurs in multistable systems, where the trajectory can cross the basin boundary (Ashwin et al., 2012; O'Keeffe and Wieczorek, 2020; Lohmann et al., 2021), called basin instability in O'Keeffe and Wieczorek (2020) (O'Keeffe and Wieczorek, 2020), and basin crossing in Lohmann et al., (2021)(Lohmann et al., 2021).
-We will discuss this mechanism of basin boundary crossing in the next section in more detail and omit here a sketch of it.
+The second mechanism of rate-induced transitions occurs in multistable systems, where the trajectory can cross the basin boundary (Ashwin et al., 2012;

+O'Keeffe and Wieczorek, 2020; Lohmann et al., 2021), called basin instability in O'Keeffe and Wieczorek (2020), and basin crossing in Lohmann et al. (2021).
+We will discuss this mechanism of basin boundary crossing in the next section in more detail.